jigx-com/jigx-docs-examples/docs/Components/entity/section.md

 :::

 :::VerticalSplitItem
-Similar to the above example, this has the same functionality, except that this is for adding or editing data too, and not just for display purposes.&#x20;
+Similar to the above example, this has the same functionality, except that this is for adding or editing data too, and not just for display purposes.

-**Examples:
+**Examples:**
-**See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/form-section-row-children-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/form-section-row-children-dd.jigx).

-**Datasource:
+**Datasource:**
-**See the full datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx).
 :::
 ::::